NaruseMioShirakana/DragonianVoice/README_en.md

     "Hifigan": "hifigan"
 }
 //Symbol: Symbol of the model
-//Cleaner: the name of the plugin, optional, if this is not empty, you must place the corresponding CleanerDll in the Cleaner folder, if the Dll does not exist or there is a problem inside the Dll, it will report a plugin error when loading the model
+//Cleaner: the name of the plugin, optional, if this is not empty, you must place the CleanerDll in the Cleaner folder, if the Dll does not exist or there is a problem inside the Dll, it will report a plugin error when loading the model
 //Hifigan: Hifigan model name, must be filled in and the hifigan model downloaded from the pre-model or exported by yourself must be placed in the hifigan folder.
 ```
 ### Vits：